Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### distributedCp

 The `distributedCp` command copies a file or directory in the Alluxio file system distributed across workers using the job service.
+By default, the command runs synchronously and the user will get a `JOB_CONTROL_ID` after the command successfully submits the job to be executed.
+The command will wait until the job is complete, at which point the user will see the list of files copied and statistics on which files completed or failed.
-User will get a job control ID after the command submission is successful in async mode.
-In sync mode, user will get a job control Id after the command finishes.
+The command can also run in async mode with the `--async` flag.
+Similar to before, the user will get a `JOB_CONTROL_ID` after the command successfully submits the job.
+The difference is that the command will not wait for the job to finish.
+Users can use the [`getCmdStatus`](#getCmdStatus) command with the `JOB_CONTROL_ID` as an argument to check detailed status information about the job.

 If the source designates a directory, `distributedCp` copies the entire subtree at source to the destination.